Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 I'm Kat, the director of a team that built a Shopify product management automation tool.
 I'm also setting up my own Shopify store to gain first-hand experience in day-to-day operations.
 While I've heard plenty from our customers about their Shopify pain points, my own hands-on experience as a store owner is proving invaluable.
 I love to learn everything about everything and get it right, so I'm sharing what I've learned -- best practices and how I've implemented them.
 I hope this helps other Shopify store owners on their journey.

 Thinking about migrating from WooCommerce to Shopify?
 Well, you've come to the right place.
-Moving an online store between platforms sounds pretty daunting, but with the right plan it doesn't have to be.
+Moving an online store between platforms sounds pretty daunting, but with the right plan and shopify automation tools it doesn't have to be.
 In this guide, I'll break down migration from WooCommerce to Shopify step by step.
-I'll go over preparation and data transfer, and post-migration optimisations.
+I'll go over preparation and data transfer using shopify bulk product editor capabilities, and post-migration optimisations including automated product management.
 Everything is covered in an easy-to-follow way so you can complete your migration from WooCommerce to Shopify with confidence (and without losing your SEO or your sanity!).

 Table of contents